 Larry has provided hospital inpatient care, including on call service for bed traction, orthopedic care, home health and much more.
 Outside of Physical Therapy, Larry enjoys following college and pro sports, especially football and has helped with sideline work as a therapist.
 He also enjoys spending time with his family and traveling.

 Danielle has been a physical therapist at GTC’s Bedford location since 2016.
 She completed her Bachelor of Science in Community Health from LSU Shreveport, and her Doctorate of Physical Therapy from LSU Health Shreveport.
-Danielle has been an APTA member since 2013, and is part of the Orthopedic Section.
+Danielle has been an APTA member since 2013, has been certified in Dry Needling, and is part of the Orthopedic Section.
 As a former ballet dancer, Danielle has a passion for the performing arts, and has been a member of the International Association for Dance Medicine and Science since 2017.
 She enjoys traveling with her husband, being outdoors, and spending time with family.
 Danielle’s goal as a physical therapist is to help return patients to full participation in their daily lives and provide each patient with a positive rehabilitation experience.